 4. The right keywords

-Learn what hiring managers and recruiters want to enhance your resume!
+Want to get ahead?
+It’s important to learn what hiring managers and recruiters want to enhance your resume.

 Resumes can be a challenge to create, but there are ways to ease that pressure.
 Getting into the mindset of the hiring manager is the way to go.

 When you know what recruiters are looking for in a resume, you can create the tools you need to land those critical interviews.

 Focus on these basic elements, and you’ll soon find that your resume is more effective than ever.
 Why not get started now?